by 2016, the Town of Columbia was clearly in fiscal distress

 It soon became clear that the costly sewer extension could not be financed by the new town, despite extra revenue from taxes and speeding tickets.
 In 1996, the 2,800 residents elected a town council committed to putting itself out of business.
 The new town council quickly shut down the police department.

 In 1997, residents voted to abolish the town government and return to the status of an unincorporated community within Russell County.
 It was the first "unincorporation" of a Virginia town.
 One successful candidate in that election said:1

 Castlewood was an incorporated town for just six years

 Clover, in Halifax County, was the second town in Virginia to revert to being an unincorporated community.
 Clover had incorporated in 1895.
 When Henrietta Lacks grew up there, it was a sleepy and traditionally-segregated place in Southside Virginia:2

 There were few local businesses to pay the extra property taxes required to pay for town services, so local landowners carried the tax burden.
 In 1998, residents agreed to dissolve the town and become an unincorporated area within Halifax County.
 One resident summed up the end of the town:3

-Columbia in Fluvanna County relinquished its charter and become just an unincorporated part of Fluvanna County in 2016, the last time a Virginia town gave up its status.
+Columbia in Fluvanna County relinquished its charter and become just an unincorporated part of Fluvanna County in 2016.

 Business activity had declined after Chesapeake and Ohio Railroad passenger trains quit stopping in Columbia in 1958, and then I-64 bypassed the town in the 1960's.
 Hurricane Camille in 1969, Hurricane Agnes in 1972, and Hurricane Juan in 1985 caused major floods that severely damaged numerous buildings.